ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

 - **Advanced search functionality:** With its robust search engine, **SIMD.info** allows you to either search for a specific intrinsic (e.g. `vaddq_f64`) or enter more general terms (e.g. *How to add 2 vectors*), and it will return a list of the corresponding intrinsics.
 You can also filter results based on the specific engine you're working with, such as **NEON**, **SSE4.2**, **AVX**, **AVX512**, **VSX**.
 This functionality streamlines the process of finding the right commands tailored to your needs.

 - **Comparison tools:** This feature lets you directly compare SIMD instructions from different (or the same) platforms side by side, offering a clear view of the similarities and differences.
-It’s an invaluable tool for porting code across architectures, as it ensures accuracy and efficiency.
+It’s a very helpful tool for porting code across architectures, as it ensures accuracy and efficiency.

 - **Discussion forum (like StackOverflow):** The integrated discussion forum, powered by **[discuss](https://disqus.com/)** allows users to ask questions, share insights, and troubleshoot problems together.
 This community-driven space ensures that you’re never stuck on a complex issue without support, fostering collaboration and knowledge-sharing among SIMD developers.
 Imagine something like **StackOverflow** but specific to SIMD intrinsics.

-### Work in Progress & Future Development
-- **Pseudo-code:** Currently under development, this feature will enable users to generate high-level pseudo-code based on specific SIMD instructions.
-This tool aims to enable better understanding of the SIMD instructions, in a *common language*.
-This will also be used in the next feature, **Intrinsics Diagrams**.

-- **Intrinsics Diagrams:** A feature under progress, creating detailed diagrams for each intrinsic to visualize how it operates on a low level using registers.
-These diagrams will help you grasp the mechanics of SIMD instructions more clearly, aiding in optimization and debugging.

-- **[SIMD.ai](https://simd.ai/):** SIMD.ai is an upcoming feature that promises to bring AI-assisted insights and recommendations to the SIMD development process, making it faster and more efficient to port SIMD code between architectures.

-### How These Features Aid in SIMD Development
-**[SIMD.info](https://simd.info/)** offers a range of features that streamline the process of porting SIMD code across different architectures.
-The hierarchical structure of tree-based navigation allows you to easily locate instructions within a clear framework.
-This organization into broad categories and specific subcategories, such as **Arithmetic** and **Boolean Logic**, makes it straightforward to identify the relevant SIMD instructions.

-When you need to port code from one architecture to another, the advanced search functionality proves invaluable.
-You can either search for specific intrinsics or use broader terms to find equivalent instructions across platforms.
-This capability ensures that you quickly find the right intrinsics for Arm, Intel or Power architectures.

-Furthermore, **SIMD.info**’s comparison tools enhance this process by enabling side-by-side comparisons of instructions from various platforms.
-This feature highlights the similarities and differences between instructions, which is crucial for accurately adapting your code.
-By understanding how similar operations are implemented across architectures, you can ensure that your ported code performs optimally.

-Let's look at an actual example.
+You can now learn how to use these features in the context of an actual example.